— Calvin Coolidge

 “Our doctrine of equality and liberty and humanity comes from our belief in the brotherhood of man, through the fatherhood of God,” he once said.
 “The chief business of America is business.”

-"Four-fifths of all our troubles in this life would disappear, if we would only sit down and keep still," the popular President believed.
-The country's industry and big business flourished during "Coolidge Prosperity."
+“Four-fifths of all our troubles in this life would disappear, if we would only sit down and keep still,” the popular President believed.
+The country’s industry and big business flourished during the era of “Coolidge Prosperity.”

-After leaving the presidency, he wrote a five-day-a-week newspaper column which advocated individualism.
-"Civilization and profits go hand-in-hand," he said.
+After leaving the presidency, he wrote a five-day-a-week newspaper column that advocated for individualism and civic duty.
+“Civilization and profits go hand-in-hand,” he explained.